ApolloAuto/apollo/docs/14_Others/how_to_use_apollo_2.5_navigation_mode.md

 ``` bash
 bash scripts/bootstrap.sh
 ```
-Open [http://localhost:8888](http://localhost:8888) in a Chrome or Firfox browser (do not use proxy), and enter the Dreamview interface:
+Open [http://localhost:8888](http://localhost:8888) in a Chrome or Firefox browser (do not use proxy), and enter the Dreamview interface:

 ![img](images/navigation_mode/dreamview_interface.png)